 Zucchini, also known as courgette, is an incredibly versatile vegetable.
-Its high water content and mild flavor allow it to be used in a variety of recipes, including zucchini bread, zucchini muffins, fried zucchini cakes and zucchini stir-fries.
+Its high water content and mild flavor allow it to be used in a variety of recipes, including zucchini bread, zucchini muffins, fried zucchini cakes and stir-fries.

 How to Shred Zucchini